 - Hip (full hip replacement, sciatica, general tightness, glute weakness, strength imbalance, dysfunctional gait pattern)

-- Shoulder (frozen shoulder, impingement, thoracic syndrome, rotator tears/injuries, bursitis, postural issues, dysfunctional scapular movement)
+- Shoulder (frozen shoulder, impingement, thoracic syndrome, rotator cuff tears/strains, bursitis, postural issues, dysfunctional scapular movement)

 - Wrist/Elbow (workarounds for carpal tunnel, tendinitis - golfers/tennis elbow)

 - Disc herniation